eclipse-ee4j/cargotracker/README.md

 # Cargotracker-documentation

-This is the repo for building the The Eclipse Cargotracker Documentation site.
+This is the repo for building the Eclipse Cargotracker Documentation site.

 ## Prerequisites